LachezarTsK/Sam-and-substrings/README.md

 multiplied by

-(sum of all members of a geometric progression, where: first memeber=1, multiplicant=10, total members = 'number of digits, from current digit (inclusive) to the end digit (inclusive) in the string')
+(sum of all members of a geometric progression, where: first memeber=1, multiplier=10, total members = 'number of digits, from the current digit (inclusive) to the end digit (inclusive) in the string')

 Example: